-- 1. Greet guests interested in climbing at the base of the tower stairs. - 2.
-Make sure guests do not have backpacks or large purses. - 3.
-Give a safety briefing on climbing regulations (see below). - 4.
-Give a brief overview of the history of the Lighthouse (optional). - 5.
-Check for wristbands. - 6.
-Check guests' footwear and ensure that no one climbs with flip-flops (or other backless shoes without a heel or ankle strap) or spike heels. - 7.
-Keep track of the number of climbers to prevent overcrowding in the tower. - 8.
-Communicate with the person at the top of the tower to ensure a timely flow of guests up and down the stairway. - 9.
+- 1. Greet guests interested in climbing at the base of the tower stairs - 2.
+Give a safety briefing on climbing regulations (see below) - 3.
+Give a brief overview of the history of the lighthouse (optional) - 4.
+Check for wristbands - 5.
+Check guests' footwear and ensure that no one climbs with flip-flops (or other backless shoes) or spike heels - 6.
+Keep track of the number of climbers to prevent overcrowding in the tower - 7.
+Communicate with the person at the top of the tower to ensure a timely flow of guests up and down the stairway - 8.
 Please address unruly behavior by children i.e. running in the house and stairs and yelling.